View this document as: a single page | multiple pages.

 Typical Usage

-Users access the OTP generated by the multi-factor OTP device through a second authentication factor.
-The OTP is typically displayed on the device and the user manually enters it for the verifier.
-The second authentication factor may be achieved through some kind of integral entry pad to enter a memorized secret, an integral biometric (e.g., fingerprint) reader, or a direct computer interface (e.g., USB port).
-Usability considerations for the additional factor apply as well — see Sec.
-10.2.1 for memorized secrets and Sec.
-10.4 for biometrics used in multi-factor authenticators.
+Users access the OTP generated by the multi-factor OTP authenticator through a second authentication factor.
+The OTP is typically displayed on the device, and the user manually enters it during the session being authenticated.
+The second authentication factor may be achieved through some kind of integral entry pad to enter a password, an integral biometric (e.g., fingerprint) reader, or a direct computer interface (e.g., USB port).
+Usability considerations for the additional factor also apply (see Sec.
+8.2.1 for passwords and Sec.
+8.4 for biometrics used in multi-factor authenticators).

 Usability considerations for typical usage include: